snehakapadia/playwright-gist-api/README.md

 GIST is like a mini Git repository that can be public or secret.
 We can quickly share code snippets, small scripts, configs or notes .

+Show Demo of GIST functionality on https://gist.github.com/ Show Demo of GIST operations in POSTMAN on https://gist.github.com/

 :
 **Prerequesites:**